Skip to Content

 Ignition Switch

 We could control an engine by controlling any of the three critical ingredients it needs to run – compression, fuel, or spark.
-But since the spark is the easiest to manipulate, it makes perfect sense to use the control of voltage flow to the spark plug to control the engine state.
+But since the spark is the easiest to manipulate, it makes perfect sense to use voltage control of the spark plug to control the engine state.

 bail